ACoAs – Set GOALS to MEET NEEDS (Part 3)

 Negative STATES causing loss of Control

 a.
-In Bondage / lose independence
+In Bondage / ways to lose independence

 Accepting unwanted situations, addicted & enslaved, be obsessed, be controlled, submitting to another, financially or psychologically tied down against our will

-b.
+hopelessb.
 Focus on the Material / only aware of the physical

 c.
-Ignorance / be unaware & stay in it
+Ignorance / be unaware & stay

-Be taken in by appearances, choose to stay in the dark (denial) fear the unknown, live in deprivation, operate within a narrow range of options & emotions
+Be taken in by appearances, choose to stay in the dark (denial), fear the unknown, live in deprivation, operate within a narrow range of options & emotions

 d.
 Feel Hopeless / lack faith